simonajsimona/sjs-website/content/home/skills.md

   icon = "microphone-alt"
   icon_pack = "fas"
   name = "Inspiration"
   description = "What the people need is inspiration.
-I give inspirational talks but importantly I read an inspirational book every month.
-Send an email below to recieve a summary of my ready monthly"
+I give inspirational talks.
+I also read an inspirational book every month.
+Put in your details below to receive summaries of the books I read monthly"

 +++